elicleveland12/softipy-front-end/README.md

 # SoftiPy
-by Sivan Adler, David Floyd, and Eli Cleavland
+by Sivan Adler, David Floyd, and Eli Cleveland

 A project created during our time at the [Flatiron School](https://flatironschool.com/)